Helena (Machado de Assis novel): Plot summary

 The novel opens with the family of Estácio, whose father, Conselheiro Vale, has just died.
-In his will, the Conselheiro has recognized a natural daughter, previously unknown to both Estácio and his aunt Dona Úrsula, with whom he shares the family home.
+In his will, Conselheiro has recognized a natural daughter, previously unknown to both Estácio and his aunt Dona Úrsula, with whom he shares the family home.
 The daughter, Helena, arrives to a mixed reception.
 Estácio welcomes her warmly while his aunt shows marked hesitation over this unknown person.
 While Estácio grows increasingly more fond of his half-sister, Helena in a series of events succeeds in also winning the affection of the stern Dona Úrsula.

 Life proceeds harmoniously in their household.
 Meanwhile Estácio, implicitly due to affections for Helena, defers an engagement with the beautiful, but less adroit Eugênia.
 Well into the novel it is revealed that Helena has been guarding a secret, one which seems to be related to a house nearby which Estácio and Helena frequently pass near while horseback riding.
 It is later revealed that the biological father of Helena, who is not Conselheiro Vale, lives in the house but in misery.

 At this point, Helena is being courted by Estácio's friend, Mendonça even though the attraction that Estácio feels for Helena is very apparent to the reader.
 This affection is never truly recognized by Estácio until the preacher Melchior warns Estácio that he feels romantic love for his new sister.
 As this is being revealed, the reader learns that Helena is indeed not the daughter of Conselheiro Vale and consequently not a blood relation to Estácio.

-However, Helena's neglect to admit that she is not truly related to the family and thus should never have been recognized proves too much for her conscience and she falls ill.
-Helena does not recover and by her death bed Estácio is horrified and distraught.
+However, Helena's failure to admit that she is not truly related to the family and thus should never have been recognized proves too much for her conscience and she falls ill.
+Helena does not recover and by her deathbed Estácio is horrified and distraught.